 The above devices, notably the eSonar, Star Oddi and flowmeter provided data on the following variables, which were used for inferring various parameters related to the environment as well as trawling:

-Pressure/Depth : For some purposes, pressure can be linearly rescaled to some estimate of water depth in order to get absolute measures of vertical movement.
-These are useful to determine vertical rates of descend or ascent, and determination of touchdown and liftoff times of the trawl.
+Pressure/Depth : For some purposes, pressure can be linearly rescaled to an estimate of water depth in order to get absolute measures of vertical movement.
+These are useful to determine vertical rates of descent or ascent, and determination of touchdown and liftoff times of the trawl.

-Temperature : The headline and footrope both measure ambient water temperature.
-However, water temperatures from the footrope probe are less suitable for inferring bottom water temperatures since its protective casing slows its thermal equilibration during in tows with short bottom times.
-Thus, reported water temperatures are from the headline Star Oddi probe after thermal equilibration.
+Temperature : Probes on the headline and footrope both measure ambient water temperature.
+However, water temperatures from the footrope probe are less suitable for inferring bottom water temperatures since its protective casing slows its thermal acclimation which is problematic on short tow times.
+Thus, reported water temperatures are from the headline Star Oddi probe.

 Tilt angle: One of the angles returned by the tilt probe is the angle between its central axis and the plane perpendicular to the Earth’s gravitational force.
 The touchdown and liftoff times of the trawl can be determined with a high degree of accuracy using these data.